 Don't forget to share this post!

-Your time in business is one of the first things carriers look at.
+Your time in business is one of the first things carriers evaluate.
 It determines which markets you even qualify for:

 • 0–1 Years: Limited options.
 Think Progressive, Geico, BHHC, Cover Whale.

-• 2+ Years: You unlock mid-market carriers like Ten Four, Northland, IET, and Nirvana.
+• 2+ Years: You unlock mid-market carriers like Ten Four, Northland, and Nirvana.

-• 3+ Years: You're in the "preferred" category—Midwest Family Mutual, Berkley, Crum & Forster, and AmTrust (Amazon program) start to open up.
+• 3+ Years: You're in the "preferred" category—Midwest Family Mutual, Berkley, Crum & Forster, and IAT start to open up.

 The more years you've been in business, the more trust you build with underwriters—and that trust translates to better pricing.

-Your operating radius is a huge driver of how trucking insurance rates are calculated.
+Your operating radius is a huge driver of how trucking insurance rating is calculated.

-• Staying local (within 50 miles) can cut your premium by as much as 30% or more.
+• Staying local (within 50 miles) can cut your premium by 30% or more.

 • Carriers like Progressive love local operations and reward them with lower rates.